Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

-The dim-6 operator can enhance or reduce the baryon asymmetry.
-For the enhancement there is a linear relationship between $\Lambda$ and $T_{\mathrm{rh}}$ for BP1 and BP5 determined by $\overline{\Gamma}_6\propto M_P^{*}T_{\rm rh}^3/\Lambda^4$, which characterizes the production of RHNs which undergo the coherent oscillations.
-For BP3 there is no dependence on the reheating temperature unless the reheating temperature becomes too low.
 Note also the different scales for BP1, BP3 and BP5: the enhancement for BP1 and BP5 can be multiple orders of magnitude while the enhancement is only about one order of magnitude for BP3.
 In all cases, for a fixed reheating temperature, one can find a value of $\Lambda$ which gives a maximum BAU (red region) and for smaller values of $\Lambda$ the asymmetry quickly reduces until it is exponentially suppressed (dark blue region).
 In the latter, the rate of the dim-6 operator is so large that the system exponentially reaches equilibrium and no asymmetry survives.
 This behavior was also illustrated in Fig~\ref{fig:final}.
 Since for BP1 the value of $\Lambda$, which gives the maximum BAU, depends on $T_{\rm rh}$ also the value $\Lambda_{\rm crit}$ below which the BAU becomes exponentially suppressed depends on $T_{\rm rh}$.
 For BP1 one can see that the baryon asymmetry is essentially zero for $\Lambda_{\rm crit} \lesssim \SI{1e6}{\giga\electronvolt}$ unless the reheating temperature is very low ($T_{\mathrm{rh}} \lesssim \SI{2e3}{\giga\electronvolt}$).
 For BP3 below $\Lambda_{\rm crit} \lesssim \SI{5e5}{\giga\electronvolt}$ no asymmetry survives, again with the exception of very low reheating temperatures.
 We see that only for BP5 a sizable BAU can exist at a scale of the order $\Lambda \sim \SI{1e5}{\giga\electronvolt}$ albeit for relatively small reheating temperatures.